Part of the “Marriage by the Book” Series

 - When forbearance and forgiveness are appropriate

-- The art of comforting your spouse in difficult times
+- How to help your spouse in difficult times

-- How to appreciate the weird ways your husband or wife does things
+- How to appreciate the weird ways your spouse does things

 - What to do when you are disappointed with your spouse